 It has been difficult to say no and I really wish to visit you all but I can’t be away from my family and from Alla Madonna del Piatto for such a long time.
 However, I want you to know that I am deeply grateful for every single gesture of generosity that I have received from all of you!

 For those who did not know of my trip, please check my posts on FB, I will be in Seattle, Boise, Palm Springs and Nashville.
-There will be book signing events and, if the location allows, a pasta demo, a glass of Scacciadiavoli fabulous wine and/or a tasting of the delicious olive oil of my good friend Corinna of San Potente.
+There will be book signing events and, if the location allows, a pasta demo, wine and/or olive oil tastings.
+So much to enjoy!

 Come to see me please, if you are nearby, I’d really love to meet you.